peterhinch/micropython-msgpack/README.md

 ext types.
 As stated above, timestamps are unsupported.

-The repository includes `umsgpack/umsgpack_ext.py` which optionally extends the library to support Python `set`, `complex` and `tuple` objects.
+The repository includes `umsgpack/umsgpack_ext.py` which optionally extends the library to support Python `set`, `complex`, `tuple` and `bytearray` objects.
 The aim is to show how this can easily be extended to include further types.

 This MicroPython version uses various techniques to minimise RAM use including "lazy imports": a module is only imported on first usage.
 For example an application that only de-serialises data using synchronous code will not import code to dump data or that to support asynchronous programming.

+# 2.1 Inter-operation

+The un-extended module conforms to the MessagePack specification.
+Consequently messages may be exchanged between systems using different MessagePack modules including applications written in non-Python languages.
+If the extension module is to be used in such applications, a matching extension will be required by the foreign language party.

+The MessagePack specification does not distinguish between mutable and immutable types.
+Consequently the non-extended module will be unable to distinguish `tuple` and `list` items, also `bytes` and `bytearray`.
+The extension module addresses this.

 # 3. Installation